Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Estimating Pareto Fronts via Variational Model Merging

-\revision{Our methods to generate previews follow the 3-step procedure described in \Cref{sec:mergebayes}.
-Below we list three versions where different algorithms are used to generate $q_t(\vparam)$. \begin{enumerate} \item \textsc{AdamW-SG}: We train each task using AdamW~\citep{loshchilov2018decoupled} to get $\vparam_t$ and use it to build the Laplace posterior $q_t(\vparam) = \gauss(\vparam\mid\vparam_t, \smash{\vH_t^{-1}})$.
+Our methods to generate Pareto front estimates follow \revision{four} steps: (1) Finetune $T$ models (denoted by $\vparam_t$) each separately over their own task $\loss_t(\vparam)$, (2) Use Bayesian learning to build surrogates $\loss_t \approx \surrogate_t$ by using $q_t(\vparam)$, (3) Create Pareto estimates by evaluating $\sum_t \alpha_t \surrogate_t$ for many $\valpha$ values. \revision{(4) Use good $\valpha$'s to finetune a multitask model.} Next, we list four versions with different algorithms. \begin{enumerate} \item \textsc{AdamW-SG}: We train each task using AdamW~\citep{loshchilov2018decoupled} to get $\vparam_t$ and use it to build the Laplace posterior $q_t(\vparam) = \gauss(\vparam\mid\vparam_t, \smash{\vH_t^{-1}})$.
 The Hessian is fixed to a diagonal matrix with the diagonal set to squared gradients, which are computed by one extra pass through the data.
-Previews are then computed using~\Cref{eq:aggregate_gauss} for all $\valpha$. \item \textsc{IVON-Hess}: We train each task using the variational learning method IVON~\citep{shen2024variational} which yields a Gaussian with diagonal covariance, similarly to AdamW-SG.
+Pareto estimates are then computed using~\Cref{eq:aggregate_gauss} for all $\valpha$. \item \textsc{IVON-Hess}: We train each task using the variational learning method IVON~\citep{shen2024variational} which yields a Gaussian with diagonal covariance, similarly to AdamW-SG.
 The advantage here is that no additional pass through the data is required to compute the diagonal Hessian.
-Again, previews are computed by using~\Cref{eq:aggregate_gauss}. \item \textsc{MultiIVON-Hess}.
+Again, Pareto estimates are computed by using~\Cref{eq:aggregate_gauss}. \item \textsc{MultiIVON-Hess}.
 For each task, we train using multiple runs of IVON and use them to construct a mixture-of-Gaussians posterior.
 The cost is $K$ times the cost of IVON-Hess where $K$ is the number of IVON runs.
-Previews are obtained using~\Cref{alg:ivon}. \end{enumerate} We also show results for using full Hessians on small-scale experiments in \Cref{fig:ApproximationsParetoSet} and \Cref{ssec:logreg}.
-For MultiIVON-Hess, we only run 5-10 iterations of \Cref{alg:ivon} with $K$ set in the range of 10 to 30 components.
-The method is still practical but, compared to other methods, this can have larger training overhead for large models due to having to train 10-30 models for each task.}
+Pareto estimates are obtained using~\Cref{alg:ivon}. \item \revision{\textsc{SoupIVON-Hess}.
+For each task, we train $L<K$ runs of IVON and use multiple checkpoints from each run to construct a mixture-of-Gaussians posterior.
+The cost is only $\mathcal{O}(L\cdot T)$ at training time.
+Pareto estimates are obtained using~\Cref{alg:ivon}}. \end{enumerate} For MultiIVON-Hess \revision{and SoupIVON-Hess}, we only run 5-10 iterations of \Cref{alg:ivon} with $K$ set in the range of 3 to 30 components.
+MultiIVON-Hess is still practical but, compared to other methods, can have larger training overhead for large models due to having to train 3-30 models for each task.